cliffano/sendman/README.md

       "remote": "/path/to/remote/dir"
     }

-You can also use rsync to send files between local paths.
+rsync can also be used to send files between local paths.

     {
       "protocol": "rsync",